 For the first time ever, I was not just a man saying things fathers do.

 Efrén Paredes Jr., 46, is incarcerated at Lakeland Correctional Facility in Coldwater, Michigan.
-At 16, he was convicted of first-degree murder, felony murder and armed robbery, and sentenced to life without the possibility of parole.
+At 15, he was arrested, and at 16, he was convicted of first-degree murder, felony murder and armed robbery, and sentenced to life without the possibility of parole.